bgoonz/docs-collection/github/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization.md

 ---
 title: Managing security and analysis settings for your organization
-intro: 'You can control features that secure and analyze the code in your organization''s projects on {% data variables.product.prodname_dotcom %}.'
+intro: "You can control features that secure and analyze the code in your organization's projects on {% data variables.product.prodname_dotcom %}."
 permissions: Organization owners can manage security and analysis settings for repositories in the organization.
 redirect_from:
   - /github/setting-up-and-managing-organizations-and-teams/managing-secret-scanning-for-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/managing-security-and-analysis-settings-for-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams